Skip to content

 Here you can see the list of the supported files:

 Ostorlab supports performing authenticated testing with either simple login password or custom inputs identified with name or label and passing value.
-To pass test credentials, since the Github YAML Action do not support passing complex objects, you can use the extra input to pass test credetials.
+To pass test credentials, since the Github YAML Action do not support passing complex objects, you can use the extra input to pass test credentials.
 For instance to add login & password and a custom credentials with custom names and values, add the following input:

 As for the action output, it is possible to access the scan_id using the following syntax ${{ steps.STEP_ID.outputs.scan_id }}.